Rosselli

 How It Sits Within the Broader Scene

 Beyond DC itself, the range of serious American Italian dining has reference points that help calibrate expectations.
 Le Bernardin in New York City demonstrates what happens when European fine-dining technique is applied with absolute rigor in an American city.
 On the West Coast, Lazy Bear in San Francisco and Single Thread Farm in Healdsburg show how ingredient sourcing and tasting-format discipline can define a restaurant's entire identity.
-The ambition of Alinea in Chicago and the legacy of The French Laundry in Napa represent the heights of American fine dining more broadly.
+The ambition of Alinea in Chicago and the legacy of The French Laundry in Napa represent high points in American fine dining more broadly.
 Emeril's in New Orleans shows how a city's culinary identity can shape what even non-native cuisines produce within it.
 Against that national backdrop, a DC Italian restaurant operating at a serious level has a narrow but meaningful niche to occupy.

 Planning a Visit